 The City adopts an annual budget before December 31 for the upcoming fiscal year.
 This annual budget serves as the foundation for the City's financial planning and control.
 The budget is adopted at the department level for the General Fund and the Golf Course Operating Fund at the personnel and non-personnel classifications, and at the fund level at the personnel and non-personnel classifications for remaining City funds.
 Any modifications to a fund's appropriations require approval of City Council.
 Lower levels within each department or fund are accounted for and reported internally.
 Such lower levels are referred to as objects of expenditure.
 Estimated amounts must be encumbered prior to final approval of purchase orders or other contracts to vendors.
-Encumbrances in excess of the available object level appropriations are not approved unless additional appropriated balances in the individual funds at the end of each fiscal year, which coincides with the calendar year.
+Encumbrances in excess of the available object level appropriations are not approved unless additional appropriations are authorized and available.
+Unencumbered appropriations return (lapse) to the unappropriated balances in the individual funds at the end of each fiscal year, which coincides with the calendar year.
 In addition, a five-year operating budget and capital improvement program is now adopted on an annual basis.
 This program serves as the long-term financial plan for operating expenditures, infrastructure improvements, capital purchases, and tracking fund balances as per the City's five-year strategic plan.